cameronstackhouse/cameronstackhouse/README.md

 - 👋 Hi, I’m @cameronstackhouse
-- 👀 I’m interested in AI, Machine learning and Optimisation of algorithms
+- 👀 I’m interested in Artificial Intelligence, Machine learning and app development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently in my first year of University studying Computer Science so I am learning the basics and fundamentals of all aspects of Computer Science.
 - 💞️ I’m looking to collaborate on anything at all!!
 - 📫 How to reach me ...